Mental health: Children and adolescents

+Mental health and Dementia

+Mental health conditions are common in people living with dementia.
+Depression and anxiety frequently occur alongside cognitive decline, and can worsen day‑to‑day functioning and quality of life.
+People with dementia who experience co‑morbid depression or anxiety are at increased risk of suicidal ideation, suicide attempts, and death by suicide, particularly in the earlier stages of dementia.

+Some groups appear to have an even higher likelihood of developing mood problems.
+For example, frontotemporal dementia is often associated with early behavioural and emotional changes, and people with young‑onset dementia (where symptoms begin before age 65) may be more vulnerable to depression and anxiety because of the impact on employment, identity, and family roles.

+Mental health conditions in people living with dementia are often under-recognised and undertreated.
+Untreated depression and anxiety can contribute to distress, behavioural changes, greater care needs and an increased risk of admission to long‑term care.
+However, it is not inevitable that people with dementia will experience mood problems.
+When symptoms occur, they can be assessed as for those living without dementia [REF].
+Non‑drug approaches—such as psychological therapies, social engagement, and activity‑based interventions are recommended as first‑line treatments, with medication reserved for specific situations.

+Research also suggests that mental health difficulties earlier in life may be linked to later dementia risk.
+Long‑term cohort studies have found that depression in midlife is associated with a higher likelihood of developing dementia decades later.

 Homeless population

 Mental illness is thought to be highly prevalent among homeless populations, though access to proper diagnoses is limited.
 An article written by Lisa Goodman and her colleagues summarized Smith's research into PTSD in homeless single women and mothers in St. Louis, Missouri, which found that 53% of the respondents met diagnostic criteria, and which describes homelessness as a risk factor for mental illness.
 At least two commonly reported symptoms of psychological trauma, social disaffiliation and learned helplessness are highly prevalent among homeless individuals and families.

 While mental illness is prevalent, people infrequently receive appropriate care.
 Case management linked to other services is an effective care approach for improving symptoms in people experiencing homelessness.
 Case management reduced admission to hospitals, and it reduced substance use by those with substance abuse problems more than typical care.